PAXECT-Interface/paxect-selftune-plugin/README.md

 **Status:** v1.0.0 — Initial Public Release — October 22, 2025

+> 🌐 Learn more about the ecosystem: [PAXECT Universal Bridge](https://github.com/PAXECT-Interface/paxect-universal-bridge)

 **Deterministic, offline-first, and reproducible — built for secure enterprise pipelines, adaptive control, and NIS2-ready digital hygiene.**

 **PAXECT SelfTune** is a **cross-platform deterministic runtime** that merges **five adaptive control subsystems** into one unified, auditable engine: